Educational Courses

 Field School in Underwater Archaeology

-The Field School prepares students for actual field projects.
-The course is open to all MAHS members who have completed the basic course and are certified scuba divers.
+The Field School prepares students to participate in actual field projects.
+The course is open to all MAHS members who have successfully completed the Introductory Course in Underwater Archaeology and are certified scuba divers.
 Students must provide their own scuba equipment including mask, fins, snorkel, tank, buoyancy compensator, regulator with alternate air supply (e.g., octopus), depth gauge, underwater watch or bottom timer, weight belt, and appropriate thermal protection (e.g., wetsuit).